linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 22.08.2025
+- Topic: AI advice on our relaunched websites
+- Directory: /posts/2025/August/22
+- Description: ``` The day has finally arrived!
+Discover our completely relaunched websites, which we have redesigned to provide you with the best possible experience.
+You can now interact directly with our new, intelligent AI that is there to assist you with all of your questions.
+Take a look and let the future advise you. ```

 ### 21.08.2025
 - Topic: Free credits
 - Directory: /posts/2025/August/21